Sagres school: Critical view

-Ever since then, others have nuanced that, rather than a nautical school in the modern sense of the word, Sagres was a meeting place for sailors and scientists to exchange information and techniques regarding maps, shipbuilding and organize expeditions.
+Some have argued that, rather than a nautical school in the modern sense of the word, Sagres was a meeting place for sailors and scientists to exchange information and techniques regarding maps, shipbuilding and organize expeditions.
 According to a more critical view, the Portuguese learned navigation in a practical way, on the decks of the ships, and lacking archaeological and documentary support for the supposed "school", consider it a myth of Portuguese history.

 Majorcan influence

-The Majorcan school of cartography is known to have influenced Portuguese know-how, since Prince Henry commissioned the Jewish Majorcan Jehuda Cresques to produce portolans for him.
+The Majorcan cartographic school influenced Portuguese practice, as Prince Henry commissioned the Jewish Majorcan Jehuda Cresques to produce portolans.
 According to the 16th century Portuguese navigator Pacheco Pereira:

-"Muitos beneficios tem feytos o virtuoso Infante Dom Anrique a estes Reynos de Portugal, por que descubrió a ilha da Madeyra no anno de nosso senhor de mil CCCCXX, e ha mandau pouoar e mandou a Cicilia pellas canas de açuquar, ...; isso mesmo mandou á ilha de Malhorca por um mestre Jacome, mestre de cartas de marear, na qual ilha primeiramente se fezeram as ditas cartas, e com muitas dadiuas e mercés ho ouue nestes Reynos, ho qual as ensinou a fazer áquelles de que os que em nosso tempo viuem, aprendéram..."
+Many benefits has the virtuous Infante Dom Henrique done for these realms of Portugal, for he discovered the island of Madeira in the year of Our Lord 1420, and had it settled, and sent to Sicily for sugar‑cane, …; likewise he sent to the island of Mallorca for a master called Jácome, a master of sea charts, on which island such charts were first made; and with many gifts and favours he brought him to these realms, and he taught the craft to those from whom the men living in our time learned.

-The 16th century Portuguese chronicler João de Barros on his part states:
+The 16th century Portuguese chronicler João de Barros states: